 But in 1882, Warren Ackerman bought the property and converted the former mill town into a summer resort, called Glenside Park.
 When the popularity of mountain resorts was displaced by the advent of the Jersey Shore, Glenside Park closed in 1916.

 Soon after the Union County Park System was formed in 1921, this area was incorporated into the Watchung Reservation, one of America’s first county parks.
 The grounds of the Deserted Village are open every day, dawn to dusk.
-Visitors can now enter two restored buildings in this mystical hamlet, through November 25.
-The Church/General Store will be open most Saturdays and Sundays, and Masker’s Barn will be open most Sundays, from noon to 5:00 p.m.
-Admission is free.
-Guided tours of the Deserted Village are available most Sundays at 1:00 p.m., starting at Masker’s Barn.
-Reservations are not required.
-Tours last about 45 minutes and are free of charge.
+A Visitor Center in the restored Church/Store Building, which explains the history of the site through artifacts, photographs, maps and paintings, is open most Saturdays, Sundays and holidays year-round, from noon to 5:00 p.m

 There is a pamphlet available for a walking tour that explains the ten surviving historic buildings, some of which are still inhabited.
 The pamphlets outlining the walking tour through the Deserted Village, with some additional history, are usually available at the brown kiosks, one in the parking lot just off Glenside Avenue, and the other just past the General Store/Church.
 The pamphlet is also available online.